A Better Way to Measure Marketing

 Remember algebra—and having to show your work?
 The reason your math teacher insisted on this is simple: the process of arriving at an answer is more valuable than is merely providing the correct answer.
 The same is true on the web.
 If you don’t know what you did last month to boost conversions and to grow traffic, how can you repeat it?
-Every task we implement is recorded, tracked, and compared with analytic data within our proprietary client dashboard.
+Every task we implement is recorded, tracked, and compared with analytic data.
 This allows us, and the client, to perform data analysis to see which strategies work and which need improvement.

 How we track